Welcome to Hip Pain Help

 If only these people had found a knowledgeable health professional to provide helpful advice earlier in their journey.
 This is why Hip Pain Help was created.

-Together with two of my respected colleagues, Sharon Hennessey and Kirsty McNab, we embarked on a project to bridge the gap: connect those in need with those who can help them.
+Together with my respected colleague, Kirsty McNab, we embarked on a project to bridge the gap: connect those in need with those who can help them.

 At Hip Pain Help, we strive to provide the best outcomes for those around the world suffering from hip and pelvic pain.
 How?